sx4im/ecommerce-store/README.md

 ## 🤝 **Contributing**

-We welcome contributions!
+Contributions are welcome!
+This template is open source and free to use.
 Please follow these guidelines:

 1. **Fork** the repository
 2. **Create** a feature branch